This webinar will explore:

 The audience will be encouraged to ask the speakers questions during the webinar to explore this topic further.

 Price for this webinar: $55.
-This price includes access to the live webinar and unlimited access to the recorded webinar video & downloadable slides for twelve months.
+This price includes access to the live webinar and unlimited access to the recorded webinar video and downloadable slides for twelve months.

 Patrick Cook-Deegan is a lecturer at Stanford's d.school and the founder of Project Wayfinder - a program designed to help students discover purpose and become meaning-makers.
 He has spoken at more than 100 high schools and universities and written on mindfulness, purpose education, and high school innovation for the Stanford Social Innovation Review, Edutopia, and UC Berkeley’s Greater Good.
 Previously, Patrick was the West Coast Director of the Inward Bound Mindfulness Education program, where he taught mindfulness class at public and private schools and helped launch Inward Bound’s first wilderness-based retreats.
 He is a long-time adolescent educator and has launched or grown a number of innovative youth programs over the past decade, including Back to Earth, Inward Bound Mindfulness Education, and Brown University’s Social Innovation Initiative, as well as a travel abroad program for low-income high school students.
 He has also taught at public, private, alternative, and charter high schools.
 He has been featured in the Washington Post, Sunday Boston Globe, Radio Free Asia, ABC News, and NPR.